 Michael and his wife Karen have three children and remain committed to making Ottawa a great place to live — for everyone.
 “Working at United Way is a source of constant inspiration,” he says.
 “Our dedicated volunteers and staff are extremely committed and motivated.
 We all share a common goal of helping people in our community succeed.”

-Warren is the Vice President of Customer Service at Hydro One.
-He is a senior executive with over 25 years experience in customer engagement, marketing, sales, operational development, change management and coaching.
+Warren serves as the Vice-Chair of the AffordAbility Fund Trust.
+He is a senior executive with over 25 years’ experience in customer engagement, marketing, sales, operational development, change management and coaching.
+More recently, Warren held the position of Vice President of Customer Service at Hydro One.
 Warren is a focused, strategic thinker with expertise in aggressive growth environments, mergers and acquisitions and a strong leader who promotes teamwork and accountability.
 Previously, Warren was a consultant with Warren Lister Consulting and worked in marketing and customer solutions at Viterra.
 He was also an Olympic coach for New Zealand cycling.

 Some of Warren’s key skills and abilities include innovative, results oriented leadership; strategic business planning expertise; proactive approach to challenges; brand and marketing communications; sales, marketing and customer service; and high-performance coaching.